 Real Estate Closing

-Real estate closing is the transfer of the real estate title from seller to buyer according to the sales contract—the buyer receives the title to the real estate and the seller receives the money.
-However, there are numerous requirements and costs associated with closing that make it more complex than buying something at a store.
+Real estate closing is the transfer of the real estate title from seller to buyer according to the sales contract — the buyer receives the title to the real estate and the seller receives the money.
+However, there are many requirements and costs associated with closing that make it more complex than buying something at a store.
 Both requirements and costs result from the sales contract itself, from tradition and local custom, and from local, state, and federal laws.
+Most real estate closings use the services of an escrow agent, who serves as a third-party that both the buyer and the seller can trust and who coordinates the activities between buyer and seller according to the sale and purchase agreement.
+The duration of the steps necessary to close a real estate transaction is the escrow period.
+Closing costs range from 3% to 6% of the mortgage; equaling $9,000 to $18,000 on a $300,000 loan.

 Preclosing Procedures

-Right before the closing, the buyer will want to be sure that everything is in order.
-The buyer should inspect:
+Right before the closing, the buyer should ensure that everything is in order by inspecting:

 Most sales contracts allow the buyer to make a final inspection, or walk-through, of the property right before closing, usually with the broker, to ensure that the property has been maintained, that agreed-upon repairs were made, or that there were no other significant alterations of the realty that were not planned.

 So that the buyer will know the exact boundaries of the property, a survey is usually done, which also shows the placement of buildings, driveways, fences, and other significant landmarks, and will also show any encroachments from or to adjoining property.
 Sometimes the buyer relies on old surveys of the property, but usually the lender or title company may require a new survey.
-The sales contract may specify who pays for the survey—buyer or seller.
+The sales contract may specify whether the buyer or seller pays for the survey.

 Both buyer and seller will want to inspect the closing statement to ensure that everything is in order.
 The seller will also want to be assured that the buyer has the money to close the transaction.

-If the seller has a mortgage or other liens, then he will have to obtain a payoff statement for each lien that lists the exact amount of money needed to pay off the mortgage or lien on the property as of the date of the closing.
-The payoff statement will usually include not only the remaining principal and interest, but also any prepayment penalties and the fee for issuing a certificate of satisfaction (aka satisfaction piece).
+If the seller has a mortgage or other liens, then they must obtain a payoff statement for each lien listing the exact amount needed to pay off the mortgage or lien on the property as of the closing date.
+The payoff statement will include not only the remaining principal and interest, but also any prepayment penalties and the fee for issuing a certificate of satisfaction (aka satisfaction piece).
 The seller will receive credit for any reserves in escrow to pay for future taxes and insurance.

 If the buyer is assuming the seller’s mortgage, then the buyer should get a mortgage reduction certificate from the mortgagee, which will list the exact amount of the balance as of the closing date, the interest rate, and the date of the last payment.